 I have now been blogging for almost 7 years (wow!) and in that time I have seen blogs come and go.
 It takes real commitment to blog and to keep it fresh, to keep evolving while still captivating your audience.
 But there are some that have stayed the test of time and are as inspiring today as they ever were.
 So I thought I would share 10 of my favourite vintage blogs so you can go and find them too if you haven’t already.

 H is for Home is one of my favourite UK vintage blogs – run by Justin and Adelle.
-Their love of all things mid century, with Scandi influences and the colour orange is something that we have in common.
-I love this blog for a number of reasons, mainly their photography.
-They capture the designs in an eye catching way and basically make me want to go out shopping.
-The content ranges from interviews, book reviews, informative posts about designers and interior design must haves.
+Their love of all things mid-century, with Scandi influences and the colour orange, is something that we have in common.
+I love this blog for a number of reasons, mainly its photography.
+They capture the designs in an eye-catching way and basically make me want to go out shopping.
+The content ranges from interviews, book reviews, and informative posts about designers and interior design must-haves.
 But when you add their baking posts into the mix they really win.
 They make me want to bake.
 I cannot bake.
 So I just go out and buy more cookware…go see!

-Oh and their home featured in my book which you can buy here!
+Oh, and their home is featured in my book which you can buy here!

 Another American blog, Sammy D Vintage is not only inspiring but a really informative vintage blog.
 I look to the blog for advice on caring for fashion and how to wear it in an accessible way.
-I found this site when she shared a 1990s vintage fashion blog written by moi, and I have avidly followed ever since.
-With posts like 21 reasons to wear 1940s vintage – what’s not to love!
+I found this site when she shared a 1990s vintage fashion blog written by moi, and I have avidly followed it ever since.
+With posts like 21 Reasons to wear 1940s vintage – what’s not to love?